Coupon Statistics Everyone Should Know About

 (Valassis)

 Shoppers are often skeptical about new brands and reluctant to try them.
 Millennials rely heavily on social media for recommendations of new brands and finding promotions and special deals.
-According to some social media coupon statistics, 90% of Millennials share deals, and 43% of them do it through their social media accounts.
+90% of Millennials share deals, and 43% of them do it through their social media accounts.

 76% of Millennials used money-saving browser extensions when shopping in 2022.